© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caer Einon Camp is a scheduled monument protected by Cadw under reference RD014.
 View the official record →

-Caer Einon Camp is a prehistoric hillfort located in Radnorshire, Wales, that dates to the Iron Age period.
+Caer Einon Camp is a prehistoric hillfort located in Radnorshire, Wales, positioned to command views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD014.

 Caer Einon Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caer Einon Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD014.